Essential self-adjointness for combinatorial Schr\"odinger operators II- Metrically non complete graphs: Introduction

 The main result of Section \ref{non-esa} states that the weighted graph Laplacian $\Delta_{\go,c}~$ (see the definition (\ref{equ:deflap}) below) is not essentially self-adjoint if the graph is of finite volume and metrically non complete (here the metric $d_p~$ is defined using the weights $p_{x,y}=c_{x,y}^{-\ha}~$).
 The proof is derived from the existence of the solution for a Dirichlet problem at infinity, established in Section \ref{dirichlet}.

 In Section \ref{noncomp}, we establish some conditions implying essential self-adjointness.
-More precisely, defining the metric $d_p$ with respect to the weights $p_{x,y} ~$ given by $p_{x,y} =(\min \{ \go_x, \go_y\})c_{x,y}^{-\ha}~,$ and addressing the case of metrically non complete graphs, we get the essential self-adjointness of $\Delta_{\go,c}+W$ provided the potential $W$ is bounded from below by $ N/2D^2~ $, where $N$ is the maximal degree and $D$ the distance to the boundary.
+More precisely, defining the metric $d_p$ with respect to the weights $p_{x,y} ~$ given by $p_{x,y} =(\min \{ \go_x, \go_y\})c_{x,y}^{-\ha}~,$ and addressing the case of metrically non complete graphs, we get the essential self-adjointness of $\Delta_{\go,c}+W$ under the assumptions that the potential $W$ is bounded from below by $ N/2D^2~ $, where $N$ is the maximal degree and $D$ the distance to the boundary, and that the graph has a regularity property.
 We use for this result a technical tool deduced from Agmon-type estimates and inspired by the nice paper \cite{Nen}, see also \cite{Col-Tr}.

 We discuss in Section \ref{treelike} the case of star-like graphs.
 Under some assumptions on $a$, we prove that for any potential $W$, $\Delta _{1,a}+ W$ is \es ~ using an extension of Weyl's theory to the discrete case.
 In the particular case of the graph $\N$, the same result had been proved in \cite{Ber} (p.504) in the context of Jacobi matrices.
 We give some examples in Subsection \ref{examples} to illustrate the links between the previous results.
 Moreover we establish the sharpness of the conditions of Theorem \ref{essod}.